coursera-dl/coursera-dl/README.md

 * When reporting bugs against `coursera-dl`, please don't forget to include enough information so that you can help us help you:
     * Is the problem happening with the latest version of the script?
+    * What operating system are you using?
+    * Do you have all the recommended versions of the modules?
+See them in the file `requirements.txt`.
-    * What is the course that you are trying to access:
+    * What is the course that you are trying to access?
     * What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).